333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Katherine V.A.
 Smith is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 Ms. Smith serves as co-chair of the firm’s Labor and Employment Practice Group.

-Ms. Smith’s representative litigation matters include defending several employers in numerous putative wage and hour class and PAGA actions, including cases alleging misclassification of workers, failure to pay overtime, failure to provide meal and rest breaks, failure to provide accurate wage statements, and failure to reimburse business expenses; representing a major entertainment company in multiple forums in its actions against former employees for improper solicitation of employees and misappropriation of the company’s confidential information; and defending a major studio in a suit brought by the loan-out company for a television producer, alleging that he was owed net profits under the terms of his agreements with the studio.
+Ms. Smith’s representative litigation matters include defending several employers in numerous putative wage and hour class and PAGA actions, including cases alleging misclassification of workers, failure to pay overtime, failure to provide meal and rest breaks, failure to provide accurate wage statements, and failure to reimburse business expenses; representing a major entertainment company in multiple forums in its actions against former employees for improper solicitation of employees and misappropriation of the company’s confidential information; and defending multiple employers in mass and class actions alleging systemic gender and race discrimination.

 In addition to litigation, Ms. Smith also dedicates a significant portion of her practice to advising employers with respect to employment-related issues.
 She has managed company-wide wage and hour compliance audits, involving hundreds of job positions and all aspects of wage and hour compliance.
 And she has negotiated and drafted numerous severance and separation agreements for executives, including several CEOs.

 Ms. Smith has represented clients in the entertainment, media, retail, restaurant, accounting, insurance, transportation, and tech industries, among others.